After 40 years cooking for a family, Glenis recently adopted a flexitarian approach, adding more plant-based meals into the weekly diet.

-- Stir well, bring to the boil and then simmer, stirring occasionally, until the butternut squash is soft but still in chunks.
+- Stir well, bring to a boil and then simmer, occasionally stirring, until the butternut squash is soft but still in chunks.
 Approximately 30 minutes.

 - Taste and add salt and pepper to taste, if required (I found that none was needed).

 - Less is more when using preserved lemons.
 They are very salty, and the flavour is intense.